lariat-js/playwright/README.md

 ## Nested collections

-So far, we've shown examples of simple collections, but the true power of Lariat is in the ability to nest collections inside each other.
-With this approach, you can create a page object structure that resembles your page layout.
+So far, we've shown examples of simple collections, but Lariat also gives you the ability to nest collections inside each other.
+With this approach, you can create a page object structure that more closely resembles your page layout.

 To nest a collection, use the `Collection.nest()` method and pass the nested collection class and the root of the nested collection.